 From the early Dutch settlement in 1631 to the colony's rule by Pennsylvania in 1682, the land that later became the U.S. state of Delaware changed hands many times.
-Due to the constant change Delaware became an eclectic society with various religious beliefs and cultures.
+Due to the constant change, Delaware became an eclectic society with various religious beliefs and cultures.

 In 1610, Samuel Argyll was blown off course and sailed into the same location.
-Argell renamed the river the Delaware Rive after the second governor of Virginia Colony, Lord De La Warr.
+Argyll renamed the river the Delaware River after the second governor of Virginia Colony, Lord De La Warr.

-The Dutch tried to settle the area again with 50 more settlers, but the colony did not last and the Dutch West India Company moved the settlers from Delaware to New Amsterdam.
+The Dutch tried to settle the area again with 50 more settlers, but the colony did not last, and the Dutch West India Company moved the settlers from Delaware to New Amsterdam.

-The English took control of the colony and it remained in their control until declaring their independence from Great Britain in 1776.
+The English took control of the colony, and it remained in their control until declaring their independence from Great Britain in 1776.
 There were some border disputes with Maryland and Pennsylvania, but nothing major took place.

 Delaware Colony Facts: Declaration of Independence

 Delaware played an influential role at the beginning and during the American Revolutionary War.
-There were only two battles that took place in Delaware during the war and neither had much influence on the outcome.
-Delaware's influence was not due to battles, but due to their legislatures.
+There were only two battles that took place in Delaware during the war, and neither had much influence on the outcome.
+Delaware's influence was not due to battles but due to their legislatures.

 Thomas McKean sent word to Caesar Rodney, who battled many health problems, that George Read was not going to cast a vote for independence and that the only way Delaware could be carried is if Rodney could make it to Philadelphia in time.

-In one of the most daring rides during the war, Rodney braved terrible weather and health to arrive at independence hall.
+In one of the most daring rides during the war, Rodney braved terrible weather and health to arrive at Independence Hall.
 He arrived just as the vote was being cast and was able to secure Delaware's vote for independence.

-Then, just as the voting getting started you will see a tall man with a bandage on his head and a short man walking him to their seats.
-The tall man was Caesar Rodney and the other was Thomas McKean.
+Then, just as the voting is getting started, you will see a tall man with a bandage on his head and a short man walking him to their seat.
+The tall man was Caesar Rodney, and the other was Thomas McKean.